zendframework/zf2-documentation/docs/languages/en/in-depth-guide/understanding-routing.rst

 ==========================

 When thinking about the whole application it becomes clear that there are a lot of routes to be matched.
-When writing these routes you have two options to decide from.
-One option to spent less time writing routes but in turn are a little bit slow in matching.
-And another option to write very explicit routes that match a little bit faster but require more work to define them.
+When writing these routes you have two options.
+One option is to spend less time writing routes that in turn are a little slow in matching.
+Another option is to write very explicit routes that match a little faster but require more work to define.
 Let's take a look at both of them.

 Generic routes
 --------------